 Already converted?
 Skip this section.

-To those of you that have been using the classic editor and had a fairly simple page layout – I can recommend WordPress blocks.
-Once you’r used to it, it’s intuitive.
-I take no responsibility though! 🙂
+To those of you that have been using the classic editor and have a simple page layout – I can recommend WordPress blocks.

 Hitting CONVERT TO BLOCKS will not convert the whole website/blog to blocks.
 Just the page or post that you’re working on.